Diversity, Equity, Inclusion, & Justice

 Division of Student Diversity and Inclusion and Identity-based Centers

 In 2019 the student-facing divisions of the Schools of Arts, Sciences and Engineering were restructured.
-During this process, our Identity-based Centers (formerly called the “Group of Six”) were organized into a standalone division--the Division of Student Diversity and Inclusion.
-Under the leadership of the Associate Dean for Diversity and Inclusion, DSDI staff work across the schools to support students and work toward equity, justice, diversity, and inclusion on campus.
+During this process, our Identity-based Centers were organized into a standalone division--the Division of Student Diversity and Inclusion.
+Under the leadership of the Associate Dean for Student Diversity, Inclusion and Success, DSDI staff work across the schools to support students and work toward equity, justice, diversity, and inclusion on campus.

 - Africana Center